osubuu/react-django-app/README.md

 npm run start
 ```

-4. Access the application on your web browser by going to [http://localhost:3000](http://localhost:3000)
+4. Once both of your servers are up and running, access the application on your web browser by going to [http://localhost:3000](http://localhost:3000).

 ## Built With